craftyjs/craftyjs.github.com/source/documentation/components.md

 		this.h = 30;
 	},

+	// This function will be called when the component is removed from an entity
+	// or right before entity is destroyed.
+	// Useful for doing custom cleanup.
+	remove: function() {
+		// This function serves for logging.
+		// Once your game is release ready you can disable logging
+		// by setting Crafty.loggingEnabled to false
+		Crafty.log('Square was removed!');
+	},

 	// Our two entities had different positions,
 	// so we define a method for setting the position
 	place: function(x, y) {